ceph/ceph/doc/radosgw/pubsub-module.rst

 can be pulled from them.
 Events need to be acked.
 Also, events will expire and disappear after a period of time.

-A push notification mechanism exists too, currently supporting HTTP and AMQP0.9.1 endpoints, on top of storing the events in Ceph.
+A push notification mechanism exists too, currently supporting HTTP, AMQP0.9.1 and Kafka endpoints.
+In this case, the events are pushed to an endpoint on top of storing them in Ceph.
 If events should only be pushed to an endpoint and do not need to be stored in Ceph, the `Bucket Notification`_ mechanism should be used instead of pubsub sync module.

 A user can create different topics.
 A topic entity is defined by its user and its name.
 A